-Restless Leg Syndrome (RLS) is a neurological (nervous system) disorder.
+Restless Legs Syndrome (RLS), also known as Willis-Ekbom disease, is a neurological (nervous system) disorder.
 It is characterized by an urge to move the legs in order to relieve abnormal sensations such as pain, creeping, or burning.
 In fact, some people say it feels like insects are crawling around inside their legs.

-Sometimes, people with RLS also experience sudden jerking of the arms and legs known as periodic limb movements.
-People don't have control over this movement, which generally occurs every 20 to 60 seconds and may continue throughout the night.
+In around 80% of cases, people with RLS also experience sudden jerking of the arms and legs known as periodic limb movements.
+People don't have control over this movement, which generally occurs every 20 to 40 seconds and may continue throughout the night.

 The cause of RLS is not clear.
 Scientists have observed that approximately half of the people who have RLS also have a family member with the condition.